Tsum Valley Trek

 This is a tough and long day of walking but the scenic views of the valley amply compensate for the long walk.
 Chhokangparo is located at an altitude of 9873 feet above sea level is situated on flat land and consists of 2 settlements, Chhokang and Paro.
 From here you can get superb views of the Ganesh Himal range.
 Some households practice polyandry down here.
 This area is prominent for its Tibetan Buddhist heritage.

 Nile located at an altitude of 3361m above sea level is the last village heading north in the upper Tsum valley.
 This village is situated on the banks of the Soti river and it consists of a large number of households.
 Mu Gompa is home to a very old monastery and there are no village establishments here.
 It is located at the highest and farthest point in the Tsum valley.
 This trail is used to import and export things to and from Tibet.
 You may come across several yak trains supplying goods to local villages.

 Today we can take excursions to the many snow-covered peaks in the area for the most spectacular views of this trek.
 Take a half-day walk to the Nunnery and to a small pond a bit further up to Nunnery.
 Or day a full day hike to Vajyo with your packed lunch as there are no places to buy our lunch.
 Stay overnight in the guest house in Mu.
 Gumpa.

 On an entirely descending path.
 This day you can enjoy glimpses of the Punchen Himal that is unique in shape.
 This day you continue your descent by retracing the path from your ascent.
-Stay overnight in the Guest house.

 Trail heads all the way down to Chumling village and then onto Lokpa.
 You will feel great here having been to higher altitude.
 Lokpa a small place where there is just one lodge, but they also have nice camping places.